twilio-professional-services/flex-project-template/docs/docs/feature-library/callback-and-voicemail.md

 `https://custom-flex-extensions-serverless-XXXX-dev.twil.io/features/callback-and-voicemail/studio/wait-experience`

-There is broad scope to customize the logic in here - potentially to pull more task attributes from the existing call task and apply them to the callback or voicemail task.
-Our default implementation keeps things simple and just retains the To and From numbers (unless the caller opts for a different callback number).
-For example, you may consider also retaining the workflow SID of the original call task, and some pertinent attributes from your IVR - to facilitate TaskRouter in routing those callback and voicemail tasks in an identical fashion to voice calls.
+The in-queue logic is designed to maintain the initial task's workflow, attributes, etc, so that callback requests follow the same routing logic as the initial task.
+However, there are customization points within the `wait-experience` function allowing you to override these, such as specifying an alternate workflow or task channel.

-### Noteworthy Points Regarding the _wait-experience_ Logic
+#### Noteworthy Points Regarding the _wait-experience_ Logic

 - **Creating a callback (or voicemail) via the _wait-experience_ logic will _retain_ your place in queue by default** - when we create a new task representing the callback or voicemail request, by default we set the `virtualStartTime` parameter to the original task's `dateCreated` timestamp.
 This effectively orders the new task within the queue the same as the original task.
 This may optionally be disabled within the options under `wait-experience.protected.js`.
 - **We are able to set useful reporting attributes by programmatically canceling the original call task when a customer chooses to request a callback (or leave a voicemail)** - rather than letting the task auto-cancel via native TaskRouter orchestration when the call ends.
 This includes a custom cancelation reason, as well as marking the task as `abandoned: "Follow-Up"` in the `conversations` attribute - which prevents Flex Insights from including this call in any Abandoned metrics (see [Track Abandoned Conversations in Flex Insights](https://www.twilio.com/docs/flex/end-user-guide/insights/abandoned-conversations#abandoned)).